will62794/will62794.github.io/_posts/2024-10-15-inductive-proof-graphs.markdown

   &\land TCConsistent \\
   &\land Inv73 \\
   &\land Inv23 \\
+  &\land Inv11 \\
   &\land Inv2 \\
+  &\land Inv1 \\
+  &\land Inv53 \\
+  &\land Inv1140 \\
   &\land Inv16 \\
   &\land Inv1325 \\
   &\land Inv1291 \\
   &\land Inv29 \\
-  &\land Inv11 \\
-  &\land Inv1 \\
-  &\land Inv53 \\
-  &\land Inv1140 \\
+  &\land Inv4 \\
-  &\land Inv7 \\
+  &\land Inv7
-  &\land Inv4
 \end{align*}
 $$

-It is relatively straightforward to observe that these individual lemmas establish various important facts/invariants about the protocol, but, in this form, it is still quite difficult to understand the logical structure of such an inductive invariant and how it represents the correctness argument for establishing the top-level safety property, $$TCConsistent$$.
+It is relatively straightforward to observe that these individual lemmas establish various important facts/invariants about the protocol.
+In this form, though, it is still quite difficult to understand the logical structure of such an inductive invariant and how it represents the correctness argument for establishing the top-level safety property, $$TCConsistent$$.

-Instead we can view inductive invariants through the lens of an *inductive proof graph*, a graph structure that explicitly represents the compositional structure of an inductive invariant.
-We can do this by breaking down the logical structure of a monolithic inductive invariant like the one shown above, which is stated simply as a conjunction of many lemmas.
+Instead, we can view inductive invariants through the lens of an *inductive proof graph*, a graph structure that explicitly represents the compositional structure of an inductive invariant.
+We can do this by breaking down the logical structure of a monolithic inductive invariant like the one shown above stated as one large a conjunction of many lemmas.

 Specifically, for any inductive invariant of the form

 $$
 Ind = S \wedge  L_1 \wedge \dots \wedge L_k